apache/skywalking-showcase/docs/readme.md

 ### Kubernetes

-To deploy the example application in Kubernetes, please make sure the version lower than `v1.25` to support `CronJob`.
-Also you should have `kubectl` command available, and it can connect to the Kubernetes cluster successfully.
+To deploy the example application in Kubernetes, please make sure that you have `kubectl` command available, and it can connect to the Kubernetes cluster successfully.

 If you don't have a running cluster, you can also leverage [KinD (Kubernetes in Docker)](https://kind.sigs.k8s.io) or [minikube](https://minikube.sigs.k8s.io) to create a cluster.